Clashsoft/Texture-Separator/README.md

-Texture-Seperator
+Texture-Separator
 =================

-A tool for seperating textures into smaller sub-textures.
+A tool for converting spritesheets into separate icon files.